-Many of you may know Vincent as he is an alumni of both EYC and Young at Arts (’12).
+Vincent is an alum of both Christ Church’s Episcopal Youth Community and Young at Arts (’12).
 Vincent returns to Christ Church after graduating college and working in cultural and art institutions.
 He earned his B.A. in Religious Studies at the University of Colorado Boulder, honing in on Himalayan Studies and Religious Theory.
-To culminate his degree, Vincent completed a multimedia thesis which earned him the designation summa cum laude and placed him at the top of his class.
+Vincent completed a multimedia thesis which earned him the designation summa cum laude and placed him at the top of his class.
 After graduating, Vincent joined the Learning and Engagement department at the Denver Art Museum, where he helped activate museum collections through programming the museum’s Untitled: Final Fridays late night program and facilitating hands-on art making for all ages.
 When he’s not running around Christ Church, Vincent is probably working on one of his art pieces.
-Questions regarding weekly newsletter, our database, or any other communications can be directed to Vincent.
+Questions regarding the weekly email, our database, the Spire quarterly publication, or any other communications may be directed to Vincent.
 Feel free to drop him a line, even if it’s just to say hello!

 Jocelyn Angelone, Office Manager